shajra/shajra-provisioning/README.md

 This project delegates heavily to the following tools:

 -   [NixOS's `nixos-rebuild`](https://nixos.org/manual/nixos/stable/index.html#sec-changing-config), for NixOS system-level provisioning
--   [Nix-Darwin](https://daiderd.com/nix-darwin), for MacOS system-level provisioning with Nix
+-   [Nix-Darwin](https://daiderd.com/nix-darwin), for macOS system-level provisioning with Nix
--   [The Home Manager project for Nix](https://github.com/nix-community/home-manager), to provision a home directory in either NixOS or MacOS.
+-   [The Home Manager project for Nix](https://github.com/nix-community/home-manager), to provision a home directory in either NixOS or macOS.

 Each project gives us a community-curated catalog of configuration modules that dramatically simplify the code we need.
 Our configurations can end up extraordinarily concise and declarative.
 Here's an example: